 Melki speaks excellent English and Yenros Homestay staff live onsite when guests are in residence.

-Waisai to Yenros Homestay transfers cost IDR 300,000 each way if less than 5 people are in the boat.
+Waisai to Yenros Homestay transfers cost IDR 400,000 each way for up to 5 people in the boat.
 The cost is shared by passengers.
-If 5 or more passengers, price is 100,000 per person each way.
+If 6 or more passengers, price is 100,000 per person each way.

 The table below shows transfer prices from/to other locations in Raja Ampat.